matthieugomez/statar/README.md

 setna(DT3, value, roll = "nearest")
 ````

-Every function also has a SE version that accepts strings, formulas or quoted expressions : its name is the NSE name with _ at the end (see the [dplyr vignette](https://github.com/hadley/dplyr/blob/master/vignettes/nse.Rmd)).
+Every function also has a SE version that accepts strings, formulas or quoted expressions : its name is the NSE name with _ at the end.
 For instance,

 ````R
 N <- 100; K <- 10